ann-glitch/informational-site/README.md

-This is a basic node informational site.
+This is my first node project and it is a basic informational site.